toolmantim/tap-release/README.md

   end
 ```

-Whenever a new release containing a my-tool.zip asset is published to GitHub, the given tap will be updated using the template.
+Whenever a new release containing a `app.zip` asset is published, Brew Bot will regenerate the tap’s formula file using the template.

 ## Developing